My positions on local issues:

-- heritage buildings: collaborate with community stakeholders for the best provision of service to be provided from these public facilities and actively promote the retention of our remaining historic features
+• Heritage buildings: collaborate with community stakeholders for the best provision of service to be provided from these public facilities and actively promote the retention of our remaining historic and natural features

-- Oval: open more of this space for public use and prevent privitization of the services within
+• Oval: open more of this space for public use and prevent the privatization of the services within

-These six fundamental principles are as expressed in the Charter of the Global Greens:
+I fully support the fundamental principles as expressed in the Charter of the Global Greens:

 Ecological Wisdom